 Turns out that neither the lens nor the sensor appears to be the limiting factor with this camera - it is the Canon-supplied Digital Photo Professional RAW image processing software that is tripping me up.

-Being anxious to try out this new camera, I made special arrangements with Adorama to ship the newly-available (preordered) camera to me in Key West, Florida two days into my photo trip.
+Being anxious to try out this new camera, I made special arrangements to have the newly-available (preordered) camera to me in Key West, Florida two days into my photo trip.
 The camera was working out as planned - I carried it when I wanted to go light and when I was carrying a second (and often large) camera and lens.

 All images appear very sharp on my over-sharp laptop display, but I thought the G1 X images looked great and I was a happy camper. when I got home and started looking more critically into this camera's image quality (using a high-end external monitor) - including the standard DSLR test results we create, I felt that something was amiss.